Symbol1/BlueWaters-RM64/rm34rref/README.md

 ---

-We are about to start the main loop that go over all `AccessPatterns`.
+We are about to start the main loop that go over all access patterns.

 ```C++
     //          start the rref loop